This article is about short last names beginning with U that are under five letters.

 He found Raymond U, who lived in North Carolina.
 Raymond was born in Korea and emigrated to the United States.

-Here are some of the ten entries that Eckler found in the telephone directories:
+Here are some of the eleven entries that Eckler found in the telephone directories:

 - Sung Man U